-Elisa Riedo completed both her B.S. and Ph.D. in Physics at the University of Milan and held a postdoctoral fellowship at the Ecole Polytechnic Federale Lausanne in Switzerland.
-Riedo previously taught at the Georgia Institute of Technology from 2003 to 2015, where she served as Professor of Physics.
-She is particularly well known for her pioneering work in thermochemical nanolithography, a technique used to create nanoscale chemical patterns with applications in biomedicine, nanoelectronics, and magnetic materials.
-She has also made fundamental contributions to physics and chemistry at the nanoscale, including insights into nano-mechanics and the properties of water confined in nano-spaces, relevant in all living systems.
+Elisa Riedo graduated summa cum laude in Physics at the University of Milano, and obtained a Ph.D. in Physics in 2000 with a joint thesis between the University of Milano, and the European Synchrotron Research Facility (ESRF) in Grenoble, France.
+She then worked as postdoctoral fellow at the Ecole Polytechnic Federale de Lausanne (EPFL) in Switzerland.
+Riedo was a Professor of Physics at the Georgia Institute of Technology from 2003 to 2015.
+She is particularly well known for her pioneering work in thermochemical scanning probe lithography (SPL), a technique used to create nanoscale chemical patterns with applications in biomedicine, nanoelectronics, and magnetic materials.
+She has also made fundamental contributions in nano-mechanics, 2D materials, and nano-confined water, relevant in all living systems.
 She is widely published, has received multiple grants from the National Science Foundation and the Department of Energy, and is a Fellow of the American Physical Society.
-Riedo is also a professor in The City College of New York’s Department of Physics.

 University of Milano, Italy 2000

 University of Milano, Italy 1995

 Z Wei, D Wang, S Kim, SY Kim, Y Hu, MK Yakes, AR Laracuente, Z Dai, ...

 S Kim, S Zhou, Y Hu, M Acik, YJ Chabal, C Berger, W De Heer, ...